Clinical Outcomes in Routine Evaluation – Outcome Measure (CORE-OM) Test

 2/4

-CORE-OM Total Score (CTS)
+CORE-OM Total Score (COTS)

 The Overall CORE-OM Score measures the person’s general level of psychological distress and difficulties in emotional functioning.